xkbcommon/libxkbcommon/doc/faq.md

 even be consistent across applications.
 See @ref the-keyboard-shortcuts-mess "" for some examples.

-Since version 1.14, libxkbcommon offers a [dedicated API][shortcuts-api] for *Wayland* compositors, which enables to customize the layouts to use for keyboard shortcuts.
+Since version 1.14, xkbcommon offers a [dedicated API][shortcuts-api] for *Wayland* compositors, which enables to customize the layouts to use for keyboard shortcuts.